Skip to main content

 2026 Requirements Verified

 Maryland requires home improvement contractors to register with the MHIC and post a $30,000 surety bond if they cannot demonstrate financial solvency.
 The bond protects consumers under Business Regulation Code Title 8.
 No exam required.
-Two-year license term with same-day bond approval from A-rated carriers.
+Two-year license term with same-day bond approval from Treasury-certified carriers.
+Every applicant is guaranteed acceptance regardless of credit history -- if we cannot place your bond, we refund your application fee in full.

 $30,000